 Canada Olympic Park Canada

-Ecosign has been instrumental in shaping Canada Olympic Park, transforming it from a 1988 Winter Olympics site into a thriving hub for winter sports and recreation.
-Their ongoing work enhances both public enjoyment and elite athlete development, ensuring its world-class legacy.
+Ecosign has contributed to the evolution of Canada Olympic Park's transformation from a 1988 Winter Olympics site into a hub for winter sports and recreation.
+Our ongoing work enhances both public enjoyment and elite athlete development, ensuring its world-class legacy.

 Ecosign’s work includes the redevelopment of ski areas, expansion of mountain biking and tubing facilities, and detailed site planning for both public recreation and elite athlete training.
 In 2015, Ecosign proposed an expansion of tubing facilities, focusing on enhancing beginner areas and improving visitor flow.
 Additionally, Ecosign has worked on the renovation of the Frank King Day Lodge, originally built for the 1988 Olympics, assessing visitor capacity and recommending redevelopment strategies.